Algebra with YASTN tensors#

 Uaxis (int) – specify which leg of U is the new connecting leg.
 By default, it is the last leg.

-tol (float) – relative tolerance of singular values below which to truncate across all blocks.
+tol (float) – relative tolerance of eigen-values below which to truncate across all blocks.

 - Return type: